 If there are a lot of credit searches against Harry's profile in a short period, it can create a negative impression.
 Prospective lenders may get suspicious about why there are so many rejections, and this will reduce the chances of him getting a good mortgage.
 With so much credit activity, some lenders may not even be willing to consider Harry's contract for a mortgage, leaving him without his most important negotiating tool.

 If Harry does find a lender who offers mortgages to contractors, he can get a mortgage only if his application is fool proof and is without any room for doubt.

 As you can see, the contractor in our example has gone through a very disappointing experience.
 This is the reason it's better to get rejected straightaway by a frontline adviser, if the lender doesn't have a separate lending policy for contractors.
 In this example, if the frontline advisor was aware of the lender's policy, he would have straightway returned the application to the broker.
 While Harry would have still lost time, the experience must have been far less painful.
 Harry isn't the only one to have gone through this anguish.
 Many contractors will have similar experiences to share about how their mortgages got rejected by high-street lenders.

 One of the main reasons behind this is that some websites promise mortgages to Limited Company contractors without understanding the lender's policy towards contractor mortgages.
 Because of such websites, genuine contractors like Harry are losing out on mortgages they deserve.

 To avoid this situation, you should go only for mortgage brokers, who have a proven track record in providing mortgages to contractors.
-Contractor Financials is one such provider who specializes in contractor mortgages and provides mortgages on the basis of contractor's contracts.
-Till date, they have helped more than 10,000 contractors in securing mortgages.

 You may also find the following contractor calculators useful for your salary and tax calculations.